 Another way to call a FileBrowser is to choose "FileBrowser" from the background menu.
 You will be prompted for a description of the files to be included (see Figure 5-1).
-Type an asterisk (), then press Return to see all the files in the connected directory.
+Type an asterisk (\), then press Return to see all the files in the connected directory.

-Flie group description: File Finance (et al. 27 Delete Delete Undelete Copy Rename Hardcopy See Edit Load Compile Expunge
+File group description; File Browser Window FB Commands Delete Undelete Copy Rename Hardcopy See Edit Load Compile Expunge Sort Abort